This country-specific Q&A provides an overview to tax laws and regulations that may occur in Romania.

 If so, what are the current rates and are they flat or graduated?

-Romania has a flat tax on 16% for business profits and personal income, except for dividends which are subject to 5% tax (if they are not exempted, subject to certain conditions).
-A special 1-3% tax on revenue is applicable for small incorporated businesses, having an annual turnover of less than EUR 500,000.
+Romania has a flat corporate tax rate of 16%, 10% income tax on most personal income and 5% on dividend income (if this is not exempted, subject to certain conditions).
+A special tax on revenue of 1% or 3% (depending on certain conditions) is applicable for small incorporated businesses, having an annual turnover of less than EUR 1 million.

 Is the charge to business tax levied on, broadly, the revenue profits of a business as computed according to the principles of commercial accountancy?